ibexa/documentation-developer/docs/guide/data_migration.md

 You can migrate your Repository data, that is Content items, as well as Content Types, languages, Object states, Sections, etc., between installations by using the migration command.

+!!! tip "Public PHP API"

+    You can also manage data migrations with the PHP API, see [Managing migrations](../api/public_php_api_managing_migrations.md).

 !!! caution "Do not enable EzMigrationBundle2"

     If you are migrating your data either with [`kaliop-uk/ezmigrationbundle`](https://github.com/kaliop-uk/ezmigrationbundle) or [`ezsystems/ezmigrationbundle`](https://github.com/ezsystems/EzMigrationBundle), do not install the [`tanoconsulting/ezmigrationbundle2`](https://github.com/tanoconsulting/ezmigrationbundle2) package, or your application will stop working due to multiple duplicated classes.